domRiddle/ASF/Escrow.md

 ### How is ASF making use of 2FA module?

 If ASF 2FA is available, ASF will use it for automatic confirmation of trades that are being sent/accepted by ASF.
 It will also be capable of automatically generating 2FA tokens on as-needed basis, for example in order to log in.
-In addition to that, having ASF 2FA also enables `!2fa*` commands for you to use.
+In addition to that, having ASF 2FA also enables `2fa` commands for you to use.
 That should be all for now, if I didn't forget about anything - basically ASF uses 2FA module on as-needed basis.

 ***

 ### What if I need a 2FA token?

 You will need 2FA token to access 2FA-protected account, that includes every account with ASF 2FA as well.
-You should generate tokens in authenticator that you used for import, but you can also generate temporary tokens through `!2fa` command sent via the chat to given bot.
-You can also use `!2fa <BOT>` command to generate temporary token for given bot instance.
+You should generate tokens in authenticator that you used for import, but you can also generate temporary tokens through `2fa` command sent via the chat to given bot.
+You can also use `2fa <BotNames>` command to generate temporary token for given bot instances.
 This should be enough for you to access bot accounts through e.g. browser, but as noted above - you should use your friendly authenticator (Android, iOS, SDA or WinAuth) instead.

 ***